chorus: a cross-agent plugin mesh for AI coding CLIs

 Codex

-Each agent can delegate tasks to the other three, without leaving its own interface.
+Each agent can delegate tasks to the other five, without leaving its own interface.

 How it integrates